raw-labs/hello-world/README.md

 ### 3. VS Code
-see on [YouTube](https://www.youtube.com/watch?v=Viz59fhlET4&t=117s).
+go to this secton on [YouTube](https://www.youtube.com/watch?v=Viz59fhlET4&t=117s).
 Also, full instructions for the VS Code extension can be found [here](https://github.com/raw-labs/vscode/blob/main/README.md)
 - In VS Code, search for the RAW Labs extension in the standard Marketplace and install it.
 You can find it [here](https://marketplace.visualstudio.com/items?itemName=RAWLabs.raw) too.

 - Clone the new repository if you haven't alraeady, in VS Code (you will need a [GitHub Extension](https://marketplace.visualstudio.com/search?term=Github&target=VSCode&category=All%20categories&sortBy=Installs))<br>